-- 8.5.5 The case setting out why the Single Tender Action (DAC) is required must be presented by management to BSO PALs.
+- 8.5.5 The case setting out why the Direct Award Contract (DAC) is required must be presented by management to BSO PALs.
 After review PALs will provide a Red, Amber, Green (RAG) rating, this will then be considered by the Chief Executive for approval.
-It should be noted that procurement may not proceed until the Chief Executive has formally approved. - 8.5.6 In addition this process also covers procurement with sole suppliers and contract extensions which are outside the options originally specified in the original contract. - 8.5.7 Officers should liaise with the Director of Operations prior to procurement to ensure latest DoF and DoH procurement guidance is complied with. - 8.5.8 Clear documented evidence must be retained and this should be forwarded to the Director of Operations or central retention, as well as reported to the Governance & Audit Committee. - 8.5.9 The Regulatory Framework surrounding public procurement allows, in certain circumstances, single tender actions.
+It should be noted that procurement may not proceed until the Chief Executive has formally approved. - 8.5.6 In addition this process also covers procurement with sole suppliers and contract extensions which are outside the options originally specified in the original contract. - 8.5.7 Officers should liaise with the Director of Operations prior to procurement to ensure latest DoF and DoH procurement guidance is complied with. - 8.5.8 Clear documented evidence must be retained and this should be forwarded to the Director of Operations or central retention, as well as reported to the Governance & Audit Committee. - 8.5.9 The Regulatory Framework surrounding public procurement allows, in certain circumstances, direct award contracts.
 Please refer to Public Contracts Regulations 2006 and amending regulations 2009 and 2011, and circulars HSC(F) 05/2012 and HSC(F) 58/2016.
-The exceptions quoted are within a very few, narrowly defined parameters. - 8.5.10 Please refer to the PHA's Standing Order's Administrative Schemes of Delegation 3.4.7 for financial limits and tendering requirements. - 8.5.11 List of Approved Firms of the Director of Operations it is desirable to seek tenders from firms not on the approved lists, the reason shall be recorded in writing to the Chief Executive (see SFI 8.6.8 List of Approved Firms).
+The exceptions quoted are within a very few, narrowly defined parameters. - 8.5.10 Please refer to the PHA's Standing Order's Administrative Schemes of Delegation 3.4.7 for financial limits and tendering requirements.

+8.5.11 List of Approved Firms

 The PHA shall ensure that the firms/individuals invited to tender (and where appropriate, quote) are among those on approved lists.
-Where in the opinion
+Where in the opinion of the Director of Operations it is desirable to seek tenders from firms not on the approved lists, the reason shall be recorded in writing to the Chief Executive (see SFI 8.6.8 List of Approved Firms).